kjhenner/puppet-quest-guide/troubleshooting.md

 console or trigger a Puppet agent run, you may encounter errors until these services have had time to fully start.

-You can check the status of puppet services with the following command:
+You can check the status of Puppet services with the following command:

     systemctl --all | grep pe-

-If still observe stopped puppet-related services (e.g. pe-console-services) several minutes after the VM has started, double check that you have sufficient memory allocated to the VM and available on your host, then use the following script to restart these services in the correct order:
+If still observe stopped Puppet-related services (e.g. pe-console-services) several minutes after the VM has started, double check that you have sufficient memory allocated to the VM and available on your host, then use the following script to restart these services in the correct order: